Frequently Asked Questions

 How does it work?

-Our advanced, proprietary algorithm is designed to perform a detailed analysis of your genetic ancestry by separating and examining the DNA inherited from both your mother and father individually.
-This process, known as phasing, involves dividing the DNA into short segments and comparing these segments to ancient samples in our database.
-The algorithm then classifies the segments and identifies the samples that are most closely related, providing a probability for each match.
-To further refine the results, we apply a smoothing algorithm that optimizes the classification and reduces the assignment of DNA to less likely samples.
-Through this careful and meticulous process, we are able to provide a comprehensive and accurate analysis of your genetic ancestry.
+Our proprietary algorithm performs a detailed analysis of your genetic ancestry by separating and analyzing DNA inherited from your mother and father.
+This process, known as phasing, involves dividing your DNA into short segments and comparing them to ancient samples in our database.
+These segments are classified based on their similarity to specific samples, with probabilities assigned to each match.
+To enhance accuracy, we apply a smoothing algorithm that minimizes the assignment of DNA to less likely samples.
+This systematic and precise method ensures a thorough and accurate assessment of your genetic ancestry.

 What is the reference panel used to analyze my ethnicity composition?